Skip to content

 The Nurturing of Aesthetics of Antiques

 "If you think about it, in other regions like Arita ware or Seto ware, sometsuke is very popular as well.
-Being surrounded with Kutani ware gives the impression that colorful ceramics is all that matters, but that’s not true.
+Being surrounded by Kutani ware gives the impression that colorful ceramics are all that matter, but that’s not true.
 So I decided to establish myself in sometsuke of Kutani ware."

 "A sense of tension is important, right?
-The right level of tension.
-If there's too much tension all the time, things will break down.
+The right level.
+If there's too much all the time, things will break down.
 It's the same with work, relationships, and products," Yamamoto notes.

 Preserving Tradition and Symbolism